 When Victorian artist Ford Madox Brown saw William Charles Macready play King Lear, the performance inspired the artist so much that he passionately sketched and painted several depictions of it.
 (You can see one above.
 Cordelia is modeled by Brown’s wife Emma, the fool is fellow artist Dante Gabriel Rossetti.)

-This is the kind of tale that resonates with me: an artist being swept away by an outstanding performance, a performance that inspired him to create his own images of the saga.
 He may not have painted the exact actors, scenery, or costumes but his work stems from the passion that the performance inspired.
 Brown’s story shows us how much we need talented actors.
 His representations of the play are a perfect example of how someone’s creativity will stimulate the inventiveness of others.

 In Act 1, Scene1 of King Lear, Shakespeare wrote that “Nothing will come of nothing.”

 It is my firm belief that Art will come from Art.

 Fill the world with writers, painters, singers, filmmakers, actors.
 It’s a wildly beautiful and diverse world we live in and we need those of us who are creative enough to capture it or challenge it.